⚠️ This AI-generated report synthesizes publicly available information. AI can make mistakes. Please double check information in this report.

 |---|---|---|

-| P/E Ratio (TTM) | -2.28 | Measures the current share price relative to the trailing twelve months' earnings per share, indicating how much investors are willing to pay for each dollar of earnings.
-A negative P/E implies the company is not profitable. |
+| P/E Ratio (TTM) | -2.26 | The trailing twelve-month P/E ratio measures the current share price relative to the company's earnings per share over the past year.
+A negative value indicates the company is currently unprofitable. |

-| Price/Book (MRQ) | 1.97 | Compares a company's stock price to its book value per share, reflecting how much investors are willing to pay for each dollar of net assets.
-A ratio above 1 indicates investors believe the company is worth more than its accounting value. |
+| Price/Book (MRQ) | 1.52 | The price-to-book ratio compares a company's market value to its book value per share, indicating how much investors are willing to pay for each dollar of net assets. |